test0z/plan-search-chatbot/app/frontend/README.md

 ```
 frontend
 ├── src
 │   ├── app.py            # Main entry point for the Gradio application
+│   ├── app_chainlit.py   # Main entry point for the chainlit application
 │   └── config.py         # Configuration settings for the application
 ├── .env.example          # Template for environment variables
 ├── pyproject.toml        # List of dependencies required for the project
 └── README.md             # Documentation for the project
+└── run_app.sh            # Script to run the application (1. chatlit, 2. gradio)
+└── run_chainlit.sh       # Script to run the chainlit application
 ```

 ## Development Setup